honza/ansel/README.md

 ansel
 =======

-Ansel is a self-hosted, zero-configuration photo gallery application.
+Ansel is a self-hosted, zero-configuration image gallery application.
 With Ansel, you can showcase your photographs online without having to worry about who owns your work and how it can be used by third parties.